View Policies A - Z

 Know the name of the document you are looking for?

 Following is a master list (in alphabetical order, by title) of all policies, procedures and guidelines contained in the UNE Policy Library.
 Jump to the relevant part of the alphabet by clicking an alphabetical character in the fast find index below.
 Each alphabetic grouping of documents is headed with the relevant letter of the alphabet, next to which you will find a "view summary descriptions" link.
 If you are not sure you have found the right policy, click this link to view the summary descriptions.
 These may help you determine if the document is the one you are after.

 Don't know the name of the document you are looking for?

 If you don't know the name of the document you are looking for, don't waste time browsing the list.
 The UNE Policy Library has a dedicated Search Engine.
 Use it to search for documents related to your area of interest.
 You can search by topic (management area), keywords, partial titles and even do full text searches.
 You'll find a link to the search engine in the grey menu bar located just below the blue banner on this page.

 - Casual Staff Appointments PolicyThis policy applies to the appointment of casual academic and professional staff at UNE.
 It does not apply to student casuals.

 - Casual Staff Appointments ProceduresThese Procedures provide guidance on the application of the Casual Staff Appointments Policy.

 - Changes to Discipline Titles GuidelineChanges to Discipline Titles

-- Child Care Fees Overdue ProceduresThese procedures outline the steps the University will undertake when an account becomes overdue.
+- Child Care Fees Overdue ProceduresThese procedures outline the process of managing overdue childcare fees.

 - Child Care Fees RuleThe purpose of this Rule is to provide a framework under which the University can ensure the financial viability and the efficient functioning of its child care services.